Learning Competitive Equilibria in Exchange Economies with Bandit Feedback: Online Learning Formulation

-In this section, we formalize online learning an equilibrium in an exchange economy, when the agent utilities are unknwon a priori.
-We consider a multi-round setting.
-At the beginning of each round $t$, a centralized mechanism selects $(\xt, \pt)$, where $\xt = (\xonet,\dots,\xnt)\in\XCal$ are the allocations for each agent for the current round, and $\pt$ are the prices.
+We formalize online learning an equilibrium in an exchange economy under bandit feedback, when the exact agent utilities are unknown a priori.
+We consider a multi-round setting, where in each round $t$, the mechanism selects $(\xt, \pt)$, where $\xt = (\xonet,\dots,\xnt)\in\XCal$ are the allocations for each agent for the current round, and $\pt$ are the prices for units of each resource.

 The agents, having experienced their allocation, report stochastic feedback $\{\yti\}_{i\in[n]}$, where $\yit$ is $\sigma$ sub-Gaussian and $\EE[\yti|\xit] = \utili(\xit)$.
-The mechanism then uses this information to compute allocations and prices for future rounds.
-As described in Section~\ref{sec:intro}, this set up is motivated by use cases in data centre resource allocation, where jobs (agents) cannot state their utility up front, but given an allocation, can report feedback on their performance in an automated way.
+The mechanism then uses this information to compute allocations for the next round.
+As described in Section~\ref{sec:intro}, this set up is motivated by use cases in data center resource allocations, where jobs (agents) cannot state their utility upfront, but can report feedback on their performance in an automated way.